 Are Teeth Bones?

-Teeth are strong and white, just like bones.
+Teeth are hard and white, just like bones.
 They also store calcium, just like bones.
-Due to these similarities, you may be wondering: Are Teeth Bones?
+Cause of these similarities, you may be questioning: Are Teeth Bones?

 Are teeth bones and why teeth are not considered bones?

 Votes picture a skull it has teeth doesn’t it so why teeth are not considered bones teeth and bones are both hard white and packed with calcium, but that doesn’t make them the same for one, our teeth mostly made of minerals.
 Bones, On the other hand, do have many minerals but mainly consist of a protein called collagen.